Women’s Soccer Rolls to 4-0 Win over Bucknell in PL Opener - The Southern Maryland Chronicle

 The defending Patriot League Champions, the Bison continued their quest to break onto the scoreboard in the second half as twice in the first three minutes, Bucknell tested Gallagher, including a Donaldson shot in the 46th minute that forced the Mids’ keeper to dive low to her right.

-The game’s final goal came in the 76th minute when Isabella Romano (Fr., Syosset, N.Y.) collected a deflected ball off of a Healey pass into the box and quickly played a crisp pass on the ground to the far post to Heaven.
-The latter finished the ball into the back of the net at 75:12.
+The final goal of the game came in the 76th minute when Isabella Romano (Fr., Syosset, N.Y.) collected a deflected ball off of a Healey pass into the box and quickly played a crisp pass on the ground to the far post to Heaven, who finished the ball into the back of the net at 75:12.

 Up 4-0, Gallagher turned aside a pair of Bucknell shots over the final 14 minutes to seal the clean sheet.

 “Bucknell is an explosive team that can really score goals,” said Gabarra.
-“You go into every game with them having to account for Rylee Donaldson; she’s a quality goal scorer who is fast and good with or without the ball.
-I thought we did a very good job accounting for her, where she was, how they planned to find her, and limiting her looks.
-Add in Teresa Deda, who is a skilled and crafty playmaker for them in the midfield; we really had to defend well as a team tonight.
+“You go into every game with them having to account for Rylee Donaldson, she’s a quality goal scorer who is fast and good with or without the ball.
+I thought we did a very good job accounting for her; where she was, how they planned to find her and to limit her looks.
+Add in Teresa Deda, who is a skilled and crafty playmaker for them in the midfield, we really had to defend well as a team tonight.
 Mattie did a great job orchestrating the defense and stopping all of their shots on goal.”

 Both teams recorded 14 shots for the game, though Navy held a slight 7-6 edge in shots on goal.
-On Friday night, the visitors had a significant 9-3 advantage in corner kicks.
+The visitors had a significant 9-3 advantage in corner kicks on Friday night.

 In goal, Gallagher made six saves to earn her 11th career shutout and drop her 2022 goals against average to 0.63 over eight games of action.